0xcaff/simple-torrent-tracker/README.md

 https://your-namespace.workers.dev/7dc755c011ce937629d2227de6b6b1ee83222437) to
 see a JSON representation of the peer list.

+## logging

+Add a `DD_API_KEY` secret with a value containing an [API Key from DataDog][keys] to enable logging announces to DataDog.
+This allows you to see all peers and info hashes the tracker is coordinating peer discovery for.

 ## why

 the bittorrent protocol is a tool for handling p2p transfers in a fault-tolerant